Code-with-anvesha/Code-with-anvesha/README.md

 ___
 ### 🏆 Achievements
 ___
-✅ Completed Python Project Bootcamp, Java Bootcamp, and HTML & CSS Bootcamp with LetsUpgrade
+✅ Completed Html and CSS Bootcamp, LetsUpgrade

 🧠 Solved 100+ DSA problems on CodeChef, GeeksforGeeks, and HackerEarth